 Clinical Findings and Lesions

 Muscle atrophy from denervation develops within a few days and is faster to develop and more severe than disuse atrophy.
-With disease of the suprascapular nerve, the supraspinatus and infraspinatus muscles are atrophied, but little gait deficit is noted.
+With disease of the suprascapular nerve, the supraspinatus and infraspinatus muscles are atrophied; generally, little gait deficit is noted in small animals.
+However, in horses, the shoulder drops ventrally and rotates laterally, and the hoof may scuff or drag the ground slightly.
 If the musculocutaneous nerve is affected, the animal is unable to flex the elbow, and the biceps muscle is atrophied.
 With radial nerve disease, the elbow is dropped, the digits are knuckled onto their dorsal surface, and the limb is unable to bear weight.
 The thoracic limb flexor reflex (withdrawal reflex) is depressed or absent with lesions of the radial nerve (sensory portion), axillary nerve (shoulder flexion), musculocutaneous nerve (elbow flexion), or median and ulnar (carpal and digit flexion) nerves.
 The triceps and extensor carpi muscles may also atrophy in radial nerve disease.
 Superficial and deep digital flexor muscles atrophy with lesions of the median and ulnar nerves.
 There is little gait abnormality with ulnar nerve injury.

 Superficial sensation is tested by observing a behavioral response (such as looking, wincing, crying, or biting) when the skin is pinched with hemostatic forceps or pricked with a needle.
 Regions of skin sensation associated with specific nerves are less distinct in equine and food animal species than in small animals.
 A loss of sensation on the rostral skin surface of the thoracic limb from the elbows to the paws indicates radial nerve disease.
 The skin of the caudal aspect of the limb, from the elbow to the pads, is desensitized in median and ulnar nerve disease, and the skin of the lateral aspect of the antebrachium and paw is desensitized with damage to the ulnar nerve.